19 Types of Garnish for Top-Tier Plating & Presentation

 Another common ingredient in South-East Asian cuisine, lemongrass roots and leaves are used as types of garnishes.
 These add a great aroma to the dish.

 Similar to coriander, parsley is a super-versatile herb that can be used in a range of dishes.
-Parsley can be used chopped or in sprigs for garnishing and is best added at the end to preserve flavor.
+All of the types of parsley can be used chopped or in sprigs for garnishing and is best added at the end to preserve flavor.
 Italian parsley and standard parsley are two common garnish types.

-Mamma mia—no list of herbs is complete without oregano.
-Used in pizzas, salads, mayonnaise, rice, omelets and with vegetables oregano makes a delicious couple with eggplant, tomatoes, potatoes and courgettes.
+Mamma mia—no list of herbs is complete without at least one of the types of oregano.
+Used in pizzas, salads, mayonnaise, rice, omelets and with vegetables, oregano makes a delicious couple with eggplant, tomatoes, potatoes and courgettes.

 Oregano is also known as marjoram in some parts and comes in many varieties, so please explore many of these types of garnish and don't get turned off by any single attempt.
 It's wildly popular.